Rasperised/Interactive-Geriatric-Games/README.md

 - `hardware/` – ESP32 / M5StickC controller code
 - `docs/` – Setup notes and system explanation
 - `media/` – Screenshots and demo videos

-## Disclaimer
-This project is a student prototype and is not a medical device.